 In Power BI Charts, Data Labels display information about every individual group of a vertical bar (Sales Territory Region).
 In this case, it displays the Sales Amount (in percentage) of each occupation.
 Let me Enable the Data Labels so that you can see the Percentage of each group.

 Please go to the Format tab to enable data labels and toggle the Data labels option to On.
-Let me change the Color to White, Font family to DIN, and Text Size to 20
+Let me change the data label’s Color to White, the Font family to DIN, and the Text Size to 20

 Now you can see a 100% Stacked Column Chart with Percentage values.

 Let me do some quick formatting to this Power BI 100% Stacked Column Chart

 NOTE: Formatting options for both Stacked Column Chart and 100% Stacked Column Chart are the same.
 So, I suggest you refer to the Format Stacked Column Chart article to understand the steps involved in formatting the 100% Stacked Column Chart properties.

-This time, we added State Province Name to Axis and Sales Territory Region to Legend for a 100% stacked column chart.
-From the screenshot below, you can see, Sales Territory Region is acting as the Bar Color.
-It is because you can’t group the Sales Territory Region inside a State ( State Name Inherited from Territory).
+This time, we added the State Province Name to Axis and the Sales Territory Region to Legend for a 100% stacked column chart.
+The screenshot below shows that the Sales Territory Region acts as the Bar Color.
+You can’t group the Sales Territory Region inside a State ( State Name Inherited from Territory).